AKM Enamul Haque Shamim

 AKM Enamul Hoque Shameem (born 10 November 1965) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Shariatpur-2 constituency.
-He served as deputy minister of the ministry of Water Resources during 2019-2024.
+He served as deputy minister of the Ministry of Water Resources from 2019 to 2024.

 Early life and education

-Shameem was born in 1965 to Bengali Muslim parents Abul Hashem Miah and Begum Ashrafunnesa in the village of Malatkandi in Bhedarganj, Faridpur district, East Pakistan (now Shariatpur District, Bangladesh).
-He completed his education from the A. M. High School in Noakhali and Dhaka Residential Model College.
-He graduated from the Jahangirnagar University.
+Shameem was born in 10 November 1965 to Bengali Muslim parents, Abul Hashem Miah and Begum Ashrafunnesa, in the village of Malatkandi in Bhedarganj, Faridpur district, East Pakistan (now Shariatpur District, Bangladesh).
+He completed his education at the A. M. High School in Noakhali and Dhaka Residential Model College.
+He graduated from Jahangirnagar University.